Saikiranabhi/Personal_Portifolio/README.md

 ### 🎨 Personal Portfolio Section
 A clean, modern introduction with animated text, gradient backgrounds, and a comprehensive showcase of my journey as a developer and ML enthusiast.

-### ✅ Task Management App
+### ✅ Resume Analyser
-- Add/delete tasks with local storage persistence
-- Task prioritization and intuitive user interface
-- Fully responsive design with smooth animations
-- Modal-based project demonstration
+- Resume Analyzer is an AI-powered web application that helps users analyze their resumes, identify skill gaps, and receive actionable suggestions to improve their chances in the job market.
+- Upload your PDF resume, select a target job role, and get instant feedback on your skills, missing competencies, and recommended learning resources.

-### 🛍️ E-commerce Product Catalog
+### 🛍️ Youtube Sentimental Analyser
-- Interactive product listing with advanced filtering
-- Live search functionality and sorting options
-- Stylish and user-friendly design
-- Perfect for e-commerce applications
+- Analyze the sentiment of YouTube video comments using state-of-the-art NLP models.
+- This interactive web app fetches comments from any public YouTube video and provides a detailed sentiment breakdown (positive, negative, neutral) using Hugging Face Transformers.

-### 🌿 Celebrating Telugu Culture
+### 🌿 RAG Chatbot using Ollama
-- Bilingual cultural website showcasing Telugu traditions
-- Features festivals, cuisine, and historic pride
-- Cultural theme with modern web design
+- A Retrieval-Augmented Generation (RAG) chatbot that allows users to upload PDF documents and interactively ask questions about their content.
+- The system leverages state-of-the-art language models, vector search, and modern web technologies to provide accurate, context-aware answers from your documents.

-### 🔬 Interactive Science Quiz
+### 🔬 Text Summerizer
-- Clean and curious web-based science quiz app
-- Fetches live facts from API
-- Tracks score and offers sleek dark-mode experience
-- Built to make learning interactive and fun
+- A simple Python application that summarizes text using natural language processing techniques.
+- This project provides a user-friendly interface to input text and receive concise summaries, making it easier to digest large amounts of information quickly.

-### 🌿 Nature Quiz
+### 🌿 Cartoon Caption Image
-- Beautifully designed nature-themed quiz
-- Blends calm visuals with interactive learning
+- Generate fun cartoonized images and multilingual captions with this interactive app.
-- Features animated transitions and question-based scoring
-- Friendly user interface
+- Upload an image, apply cartoon effects and beautification, generate an English caption, and translate it to Hindi or Telugu—all in one place.

-### 💼 Personal Portfolio Website
+### 💼 Personal Expense Tracker
-- This very website!
-A responsive, modern portfolio
-- Smooth animations and professional design
-- Showcases work and skills effectively
+- A simple Personal Expense Tracker built with Python, Streamlit, and SQLite.
+Easily add, view, edit, and delete your daily expenses.
+- Track spending with filters, KPIs, category charts, and monthly trends.
+Stores all data locally in a lightweight SQLite database.

 ---